 The notarisation act itself is 15–30 minutes once at the desk.
 Waiting times at notary offices vary; appointments are recommended.

 The POA can be executed and notarised in your location, then legalised for use in the UAE through the full consular legalisation chain: originating-country notarisation, foreign ministry attestation, UAE embassy legalisation in the issuing country, MOFAIC attestation in the UAE, and Arabic translation.
 The chain takes 2–6 weeks.
-Apostille alone is not sufficient because the UAE is not a Hague Apostille Convention member.
+Where the issuing country is a Hague Apostille Convention member, the apostille replaces the foreign-ministry attestation, UAE embassy legalisation, and MOFAIC steps; the deed still needs Arabic translation.
+Where the issuing country is not a member, the full consular legalisation chain remains required.

 The fee is regulated and varies with instrument type and matter value.
 Property POAs cost more than banking POAs; high-value instruments cost more than low-value ones.